 5 CBO’s analysis is objective, impartial, and nonpartisan.
 We maintain our objectivity in a number of ways.
 One is that we make no policy recommendations.
 Another is that we hire people on the basis of their expertise—nearly 80 percent of CBO’s employees have advanced degrees—and without regard to political affiliation.
 We carefully consider whether potential analysts can perform objective analysis, regardless of their own personal views, and we enforce strict rules to prevent employees from having financial conflicts of interest and to limit their political activities.

 We aim to reflect the full range of experts’ views as we present the likely consequences of proposals being considered by the Congress.
 Our estimates are inherently uncertain, but our goal is to produce estimates that are in the middle of the distribution of potential outcomes.
+For more information about our work, see Seven Things to Know About CBO’s Analyses.

 6 Models do not produce CBO’s estimates; CBO does.
 CBO’s estimates often require projections of how people and institutions would respond to proposed changes in law.
 A computer model is one tool that analysts may use to make such a projection.
 There are various kinds of models, such as complex simulation models, regression models, and calculations in spreadsheets.
 CBO’s models are constantly being enriched and improved.